About the Journal

 Open Access Policy

-This is an open access journal, i.e. all articles are immediately and permanently free to read, download, copy & distribute.
-The journal is published under the CCBY-NC 4.0 user license which defines the permitted 3rd-party reuse of its articles.
+This is an open-access journal, i.e. all articles are immediately and permanently free to read, download, copy & distribute.
+The journal is published under the CC BY 4.0 user license which defines the permitted 3rd-party reuse of its articles.

 Article Processing Charges (APC)